Debra L. Ness, MS

 Under her stewardship, the National Partnership, along with its partners and allies, has significantly influenced national health policy on behalf of consumers, patients and families.
 Today, more than 30 jurisdictions have adopted laws that allow workers to earn paid sick days, hundreds of corporations and six states plus the District of Columbia have enacted paid family and medical leave programs, and dozens of states have adopted strong laws that prohibit and punish pregnancy discrimination.

-Debra graduated summa cum laude from Drew University with a bachelor’s degree in psychology and sociology.
+Ms. Ness graduated summa cum laude from Drew University with a bachelor’s degree in psychology and sociology.
 She received her master’s degree from Columbia University School of Social Work.
 She worked in numerous capacities at the Service Employees International Union (SEIU).
 Prior to that she headed field operations for NARAL, where she worked to revitalize the organization’s grassroots political capability and affiliate network, before becoming its deputy director and helping transform the organization into a major force in electoral politics.
-She joined the Foundation board in 2022.
+Ms. Ness joined the Foundation board in 2022.